AditiNarlawar/booker-rest-api-testing/README.md

 - Test method to check if a booking is deleted.
 - Uses the `GET /booking/{id}` endpoint.
 - Verifies that the booking returns a '404 Not Found' status code after deletion.

+### Test Delete Booking When ID Does Not Exist
+- Test method to verify the behavior when attempting to delete a booking with a non-existing ID.
+- Utilizes the `DELETE /booking/{id}` endpoint.
+- Verifies that the server responds with a '405 Method Not Allowed' status code.

+### Test Booking Details With Invalid ID
+- Test method to verify the behavior when retrieving booking details using an invalid ID.
+- Utilizes the `GET /booking/{id}` endpoint.
+- Verifies that the server responds with a '404 Not Found' status code.

 ## Test Setup
 - The test data is set up before running the tests using the `@BeforeTest` annotation.